 Soil conditions – Desert soil is usually full of sand, gravel and clay.
 It is important to amend the soil with organic nutrient filled soil, either from your own compost or nursery bought.

-As stated above, wind conditions, especially strong winds can also cause problems to your garden.
-One affordable way of dealing with this is the placement of straw bales around the garden as windbreaks.
+As stated above, wind conditions can also cause problems to your garden.
+One affordable way of dealing with this is the placement of straw bales around the garden as a windbreak.
 If it is not completely surrounding your garden, you can change the placement of the bales depending on the direction of the wind.

 More Details To Help Your Desert Vegetable Garden Thrive …